pdhoward/seeder/README.md

 PROXIMITY is the business solution for location-based conversations.
 Brands can now reach their audience in context, and with confidence, providing a more powerful and consistent medium to deliver offers and messages

-Seeder is a simple utility for loading test data into Mongo Atlas
+Seeder is a simple utility for loading test data from a csv file into Mongo Atlas

-### Features
+### NOTES

-* Coming soon
+* The app seed.js needs to be modified based on the structure and layout of your csv file.
+* This app creates a GeoJSON index, which requires that all gps data be correctly formed.
+Errors in the data will terminate the app

 ### Usage